Broadband Committee

 The State’s plan for applying this money to expanding broadband in underserved rural areas includes creating discrete districts of 1,000 households each, that include both easy and difficult to serve households, so that serving these areas will be fairly profitable to ISPs that serve them.
 Roger saw maps that divided up Snowden (a difficult service area) to have part with Husum, part with White Salmon etc. The State prefers to support fiber infrastructure, but recognizes that some difficult terrain and geology will require alternative methods.
 The State Broadband policy requires that internet service will be provided affordably and expects customers to pay no more than $45-$50 a month.
 Roger also reported that Cherry Lane Fire Station is designated as a Broadband Community Anchor Institution to receive gigabyte service.
 (Yes, you could park in the Cherry Lane parking lot, and have robust internet connectivity.
 And – we will be able to have live/zoom SCC meetings there!)

-Broadband Committee: Roger assumed Committee Chairmanship after Jenne’s departure.
+January 03, 2024 SCC Meeting: Broadband Committee Report: Roger assumed Committee Chairmanship after Jenne’s departure.
 The Committee also includes Eric Wilson.
 Charles Pluckhahn, who has a background in telecommunications, volunteered to be on the Committee also.
 Roger stated he would be establishing communications with County Economic Development/Broad Band staff Keaton Curtice, with KlickNet, and the MCCED/KCBAT.

 Milestones